 However, the short lacks any backstory concerning the battle and the parties involved, and what's even more frustrating, it...
 See full review

 STORY & CHARACTERS

-Kannagi is a little deceptive kind of series: it may look like fantasy at first yet soon it turns out a harem/moe comedy with insignificant fantasy elements, and well, it isn't nearly as good as some people make it out to be:
+Kannagi is a little deceptive kind of series: it may look like fantasy at first, yet soon it ends up a harem/moe comedy with insignificant fantasy elements, and well, it isn't nearly as good as some people make it out to be:

-- first, the major part of the "plot" is something K-On-like: endless dialogues about nothing at the pace of a crippled snail.
-I don't know about you but I consider it a boring waste of time;
+- first, the major part of the "plot" is taken up by endless dialogues about nothing at the pace of a crippled snail.
+Perhaps, fans of K-On! and similar series may enjoy that, but I personally consider it to be nothing more than a boring waste of time;

 The story of Mouryou no Hako (or "Box of evil spirits" in loose translation) is a dark mystery taking place in postwar Japan that follows a group of investigators solving a case concerning bizarre murders of schoolgirls, whose bodies were dismembered and stuffed into boxes.
-The distinctive features of this story are supernatural Shinto elements and complex non-chronological storytelling with numerous surreal, mind-bending scenes.
-The latter, apparently, was supposed to make the series more thought-provoking, and it did make my brain work quite a lot... until I realized it's all done for a... read more
+The distinctive features of this story are supernatural Shinto elements and complex non-chronological storytelling with numerous surreal, psychological scenes.
+The latter, apparently, was supposed to make the series more thought-provoking, and it did make my brain work quite a lot... until I realized it's all done for...
+See full review